Compound engine: Steam

 The oldest examples of compound engines are compound steam engines.
 In 1805 Arthur Woolf patented the Woolf high pressure compound engine which used this principle.

 Compounding was particularly used on stationary steam engines, marine steam engines, and on some steam locomotives starting from the 1850s, largely in continental Europe.

-Three stage or triple expansion reciprocating steam engines, with three cylinders of increasing bore in line, were quite popular for steamship propulsion.
+Three-stage or triple expansion reciprocating steam engines, with three cylinders of increasing bore in line, were quite popular for steamship propulsion.
 "Doctor" Alexander Carnegie Kirk, experimentally fitted his first triple expansion engine to a ship called Propontis in 1874.
 In 1881, Kirk installed a refined version of his engine in SS Aberdeen on Clydeside, Scotland.
 This ship proved the advantages of power and economy of the new engine, in commercial service between the United Kingdom and the Far East.
 The first warship to be so equipped was the Spanish warship Destructor, which was also built on Clydeside, and the first engine of this type used in ships of the Royal Navy was designed by J. W. Reed, who also created the Reed water tube boiler.
 Other navies and commercial shipowners soon followed.
 Four-stage, or quadruple, expansion engines were also used.

-Several classes of steam locomotive have existed in both simple and compound form, most commonly when locomotives originally built as compound were converted to simple in order to gain power at the expense of efficiency, for example the majority of the NZR X class.
-Other conversions involved redesigning the details of the compounding, for example many compound locomotives designed by Alfred de Glehn and state of the art in their day were modified by André Chapelon to use his later scheme.
+Several classes of steam locomotive have existed in both simple and compound form, most commonly when locomotives originally built as compound were converted to simple to gain power at the expense of efficiency, for example the majority of the NZR X class.
+Other conversions involved redesigning the details of the compounding; for example, many compound locomotives designed by Alfred de Glehn and state of the art in their day were modified by André Chapelon to use his later scheme.

 Internal combustion

-Some compound internal combustion engines have been patented, but these have not met with much commercial success. these engines use a three-cylinder arrangement with alternating high-pressure cylinders exhaust into a central low-pressure cylinder.
+Some compound internal combustion engines have been patented, but these have not met with much commercial success.
+These engines use a three-cylinder arrangement with alternating high-pressure cylinders that exhaust into a central low-pressure cylinder.

 Examples include: Deutz 1879, Forest-Gallice 1888, Connelly 1888, Diesel 1897, Bales 1897, Babled 1903, Butler 1904, Eisenhuth 1904–7, Abbot 1910.
 The concept was "re-invented" and patented as the five-stroke engine in 2000 by Gerhard Schmitz, which was experimented with by Ilmor.

 Turbo-compounding has been applied to internal combustion engines.
 Turbo compound engines were extensively used as aircraft engines immediately after the Second World War.

 Diesel turbo compound engines remain in use in trucks and agricultural machinery.